0xDBFB7/covidinator/documents/notes/Biology.md

-Burkhartsmeyer \cite{Optical2020} measures the same resonance via optical methods. looks pretty sharp. huh.
+Burkhartsmeyer \cite{Optical2020} measures the same resonance via optical methods. lo

+The fact that phi6 is a dsRNA virus is somehwat annoying, because it means: we can't autoclave the virus for standards
+Gelgreen has a lower sensitivity
+RNases are more sensitive

+pr772 coliphage has a lipid envelope /inside/ the so does PR4, PM2

+The lipid envelope is pretty small though

+the envelope of phi 6 can be destroyed without inactivating the phage or releasing the genome.
+That's concerning. perhaps the capsid can be dissolved separately?

+phage has an osmosis feedback mechansim

+PR4,PM2, PR772 is nice because it's a coliphage, meaning I don't need to figure out how to culture
+p. syringae